 There are times when an off the shelf solution just won’t match the requirements of the project – a strangely-shaped opening or a difficult internal layout, a specific front door to match or just something completely out of the ordinary.
 In these cases, a bespoke garage doors service is required.

 Typically the process starts with a meeting to discuss your individual projects and go through any drawings or inspiration you might have.
 Additionally, we would normally address the technicalities, such as ensuring there is sufficient space for the door mechanism and associated automation.
 If the build stage has already begun then we would combine this with a site survey and if desired create technical drawings of your door for approval.
 This bespoke garage door service is provided completely free of charge.
 To summarise:

 • We provide all the design and technical information you need, either before or during a site survey where we will take full measurements

 • We have a full range of surface finishes and styles to view, and a showroom with every available garage door type on show.

 • Once this is completed, you will be given a full design and specification with a detailed quotation and installation schedule.
 Our work on site is professional and we work to strict standards of quality, safety and cleanliness.

-• To keep disruption to a minimum, we usually complete installation in one day, perhaps with a follow up visit the following day for any snagging.
+• To minimise disruption, we complete installation in one day, with a potential visit the following day for any snagging.

 • All our doors are covered by the longest guarantees in the industry.